CerberusV1/minecraft_deploy/README.md

 - Adding check for existing sessions before starting the server
 - Add support for a non-headless session (might not happen)
 - Adding mod installer from link
 - Adding world import (ideas on how to do that would be appreciated)
+- Adding option to import/export white/blacklist